-Spring Cleaning Done Right: How to Plan, Save and Pocket Some Cash
+Spring Cleaning Tips: How to Plan, Save and Pocket Some Cash

 The dust balls have piled up, your winter sweaters don’t feel so practical anymore, and the amount of clutter around your house has reached an embarrassing level.
 Whether you like it or not, it’s probably time to do some spring cleaning.

 The concept of spring cleaning can be overwhelming to some people.
 After all, it can take a lot of time and effort to clean every single nook and cranny in the house and the back of the garage, and it can get expensive to haul away old furniture or buy the supplies you need to make everything sparkle.
-But with a bit of careful planning, organization and some ingenuity, spring cleaning can actually be fun, and doesn't have to break the bank!
+But with a bit of careful planning, organization, and some ingenuity, spring cleaning can actually be fun, and doesn’t have to break the bank!
 Check out our spring cleaning tips in this article.

 It might also be tempting to buy that $30 vacuum or that $4 plastic mop.
-Don't.
-You'll end up spending more money on replacing those shoddy items over and over again than you would if you just invested in a quality item in the first place.
-Cheap mops don't absorb water well and will break easily, cheap vacuums clog constantly and rarely last more than six months -- less if you have pets.
-If you're in the market for a quality new vacuum, check out our deal on the Shark Navigator Plus, which is going for $116 at Walmart right now.
+Don’t.
+You’ll end up spending more money on replacing those shoddy items over and over again than you would if you just invested in a quality item in the first place.
+Cheap mops don’t absorb water well and will break easily, cheap vacuums clog constantly and rarely last more than six months — less if you have pets.
+If you’re in the market for a quality new vacuum, check out our deal on the Shark Navigator Upright Vacuum, which is going for $99 at Walmart right now.

 Buying from warehouse clubs, such as Costco and Sam’s Club allows you to get brand name items by the bulk, and stores like Staples and Amazon will offer deep discounts on cleaning supplies from time to time.
 Discount retailers like Dollar Tree carry both generic and brand name cleaning items and hardware stores like Home Depot and Menards run specials on a limited number of in-season items, which are sometimes discounted immediately upon checkout, and sometimes require a mail-in-rebate.

-In our opinion, generic is almost always the better choice, but there are some generic cleaning products that just don't pack the same punch as their brand-name counterparts.
-Here's how we recommend you decide what to buy:
+In our opinion, generic is almost always the better choice for springtime cleaning, but there are some generic cleaning products that just don’t pack the same punch as their brand-name counterparts.
+Here’s how we recommend you decide what to buy:

 - Read product ingredients labels.
 Checking the ingredients on your product label is an important aspect of comparison shopping.
 Ingredients are listed in order of predominance, with the first ingredient being the one that has the most weight.
 Some labels list the exact chemical percentage that is used.
 If both items have the same ingredient, choosing the least expensive one would be the best choice.